Topography of the Young Galactic Disk: Spatial and Kinematic Patterns of the Clustered Star Formation in the Solar Neighborhood: Data

 Stellar open clusters exhibit several advantages as tracers of the Galactic disk structure.
 Their properties can generally be estimated with greater precision compared to isolated stars \citep{becker1964}.
 The outstanding accuracy in parallax and proper motion measurements achieved by \textit{Gaia} mission has enabled the elaboration of catalogs of such objects in terms of distance and age of a unprecedented quality.
 We rely on the catalogs published by \cite{Cantat-Gaudin2020} and \cite{Tarricq2021}, which primarily leverage \textit{Gaia} data release 2 (DR2), to assemble a set of clusters within a radius $ r \leq 3.5 $ kpc around the Sun and age $ \leq 10^{7.5} $ years.
 Thus, these selection criteria result in a sample of YOCs very representative of the places where they were born.

-The catalog presented in \citet{Cantat-Gaudin2020} represents the most complete collection of stellar clusters detected and analyzed from \textit{Gaia}~DR2 individual stars, following a homogeneous procedure.
+The catalog presented in \citet{Cantat-Gaudin2020} represents the most complete collection of stellar clusters detected and analyzed from \textit{Gaia}~DR2 individual stars, following a homogeneous procedure in the selection of cluster members\footnote{The compilation of \citet{Dias2021} lists more clusters with kinematic information than \citet{Tarricq2021}.
+We chose the latter because the cluster members were selected with the same method, in a homogeneous way.}.
 Both, the five astrometric variables and the three \textit{Gaia} photometric bands are employed to list the probable members and determine the physical properties of the cluster.
 Their methodology consists in a data-driven approach based on the traditional isochrone fitting of the observational color-magnitude diagram (CMD) by means of an artificial neural network (ANN).
 This ANN inputs a flatten representation of the cluster's CMD along with two additional quantities estimated from it and the median parallax, and learns the correlation between these inputs and the targets: cluster's age, distance modulus, and extinction.
 The network is trained on a set of 347 well known clusters that are considered as reference points \citep{Bossini2019}.
 Then, it is applied to a set of 2017 clusters identified in previous studies \citep{Cantat-Gaudin2020633, Liu2019} using the UPMASK algorithm \citep{KM2014} and involving photometric and astrometric data.
 At the end of the process, they compile a catalog\footnote{The cluster catalog and complete list of members are available at \url{http://cdsarc.u-strasbg.fr/viz-bin/cat/J/A+A/640/A1}.} of 1867 clusters with reliable parameters, including their position in Galactic Cartesian coordinates, age, parallax, and extinction.
 However, data about their proper motions are not supplied.